 The diverse gardens along the trail feature native, sustainable species and mimic the natural ecological progression after the rail line was abandoned.

 Something unique about the gardens is that they offer year-round color through blooms and berries, making the High Line a bird and pollinator paradise.
 Spring brings many flowering trees including redbud, spicebush, sassafras, dogwood, and crab apple.
 The summer months provide a burst of flowers while the fall boasts an array of asters and changing leaves on deciduous trees.
 Even in the winter, the trail contributes a colorful relief from the gray with blue juniper and vibrant red holly berries along with witch-hazel flowers, crocuses, winter sun mahonia, and viburnum.
-If you are interested in plants, be sure to download the current month’s bloom guide, organized by location for a self-guided tour of the gardens.
+If you are interested in plants, take a look at the bloom guide for timely tips for enjoying the gardens.

 About the trail